saeedghadiri/outline-bridge-server/README.md

 [Outline client] <-> [Outline server] <-> (Internet)
 ```

-Read the [Outline official documentation](https://getoutline.org/get-started) to set up an Outline server using the Outline Manager application.
+Read the [Outline official documentation](https://getoutline.org/get-started) to set up an Outline server.

-### The Bridge Server
+### Bridge Server

 The bridge server will be inserted between clients and a server to connect the clients to the server
-in networks where this connection is not possible directly.
+in networks where this direct connection is not possible/safe/stable.
 It runs a V2Ray proxy to pass the incoming Shadowsocks traffic (TCP and UDP) from clients to the Outline server.

 The bridge server changes the flow as below.